 When it comes to side effects, the main difference between these two cannabinoids is that CBD has few minor side effects like tiredness or changes in appetite, whereas THC is psychoactive and can impair memory and motor skills.

 The endocannabinoid system is a relatively recent discovery in the human body with receptors that are found in the majority of our cells, tissues, and organs, and these can interact with cannabinoids like CBD and THC to help regulate our biological systems and promote health.
 In other words, CBD and THC stimulate this system which then sends signals to our brain to reduce pain, stabilize mood, or calm stress, among other effects.
 These results are encouraging further research of the endocannabinoid system and what other benefits it may hold to improve our health and help treat various conditions because, according to the Journal of Young Investigators, “it could change the way we approach medicine”.

 CBD oil is a concentrate made by extracting CBD from the cannabis plant and processing it into a purified form, which is then infused into oils, creams, tinctures, or edible products like honey or chocolate.
-Since it’s the non-psychoactive cannabinoid in cannabis, CBD has a broad spectrum of uses from minor ailments like headaches to severe symptoms of conditions like PTSD.
+Since it’s the non-psychoactive cannabinoid in cannabis, CBD has been recorded as having a broad spectrum of uses for minor ailments like headaches to severe symptoms of conditions like PTSD.